 Once uploaded, you will be required to define the scale of your floor plan.

 This setting will ensure that your 3D model scales according to the actual width and length of the house.

 Once done, you should see the Sweet Home 3D user interface.

-Notice that I have already placed in some furnitures.
-The left folders are a list of furnitures and household items which you can simply drag and drop into the floor plan.
+Notice that I have already placed some furniture.
+The left folders are a list of furniture and household items which you can simply drag and drop into the floor plan.

 In order to see the 3D preview, you’ll first need to draw the walls along the lines of the 2D floor plan.

-If at anytime, you need additional designs of a furniture, you can always click on the Import Furniture link to import new designs into the application.
+If at any time, you need additional designs of furniture, you can always click on the Import Furniture link to import new designs into the application.

 Sweet Home 3D is an open-source SourceForge.net project distributed under GNU General Public License.

 For more info, check out Sweet Home 3D today!